Arch-genue/py2deb-rs/README.md

 machine by `py3compile` from the maintainer scripts, so they always match the interpreter actually installed there, and are removed again on uninstall.

-Builds are reproducible: file timestamps come from `SOURCE_DATE_EPOCH` when it is set, and all archive members are owned by `root:root`, so the same sources produce a byte-identical `.deb`.

 ## Verifying output

 ```sh